triton-inference-server/server/docs/quickstart.rst

 Make sure you log into NGC as described in :ref:`section-quickstart-prerequisites` before attempting the steps in this section.
-Use docker pull to get the TensorRT Inference Server container from NGC::
+Use docker pull to get the Triton Inference Server container from NGC::

   $ docker pull nvcr.io/nvidia/tensorrtserver:<xx.yy>-py3